1838 Classic Head Half Eagle

 Description

 The 1838 Classic Head Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Classic Head Half Eagles 1834-1838 series.
-The U.S. Mint produced 286,588 examples.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
-Designed by William Kneass.
+The U.S. Mint produced 286,588 examples, making this the highest mintage among 3 variants, accounting for 88% of the year's production.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+Charlotte and Dahlonega began operations, striking their first half eagles — a milestone in Southern branch mint coinage.
+The 1838-C and 1838-D are significant firsts.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.4K to $15K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 8.36 grams, 22.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8176.
-Like its Quarter Eagle counterpart, the Classic Head Half Eagle was introduced after the 1834 gold weight reduction.
-A transitional series including the first Charlotte and Dahlonega mint gold coins (1838).
-Short-lived and accessible to type collectors.

 External References